RadioactivePotato/EaglerForge-chat-jokes/README.md

-# EaglerForge-chat-jokes
+# EaglerForge Chat Jokes

-Mod that send a joke from icanhazdadjoke.com every 10 seconds
+EaglerForge mod that send a joke from icanhazdadjoke.com every 15 seconds

 Toggle on and off with `.joke`